swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

 We also took the same approach to handle possible errors in the liability calculations themselves.
 For each calculation, we call an external DLL several times, and this might throw an exception.
 If that happens, the exception is wrapped in the `Failure` case of `Result`, avoiding crashing the program.
-The advantage here is that whenever you run the program with a large workload, you can be sure it doesn’t crash halfway through, and any errors that might pop up can be saved and analyzed later.
+The advantage here is that whenever you run the program with a large workload, you can be sure it doesn't crash halfway through, and any errors that might pop up can be saved and analyzed later.

 ## Debugging made easy with the REPL

-Debugging idiomatic F# isn’t always a lot of fun.
+Debugging idiomatic F# isn't always a lot of fun.
 If you try to step through your program, it jumps back and forth between function definitions.
-And if you’re using custom computation expressions like us, you’re in for an incomprehensible ride through your code.
+And if you're using custom computation expressions like us, you're in for an incomprehensible ride through your code.

 After a certain amount of time, you iron out all of the show stopping bugs, and debugging becomes a matter of understanding why the model outputs the numbers it does.
-To aid with this, what we’ve done is define a helper script that can load up a single policy and then run various debugging functions on it.
+To aid with this, what we've done is define a helper script that can load up a single policy and then run various debugging functions on it.
 Here [Deedle](http://bluemountaincapital.github.io/Deedle/) plays a big part, since we not only use its basic data frame functionality, but we also [convert our existing types to be displayed as a data frame](http://www.kreutz.us/2016/05/26/f-interactive-pretty-printing-with-deedle/).